MASJV/undercover-game/README.md

 ## 🎮 Fully Offline

-* No internet required
+* No internet required for the APK after installation.
 * No backend
 * No analytics
 * No ads
 * No tracking
-* Works completely offline after download
+* The standalone HTML version works offline after downloading both required files.

 ---